Morris glad district

 The court stated, “In sum, we are unable to discern from

-section 49423 and its implementing regulations
+section 49423 and its implementing regulations any

-any fundamental and well-established public
+fundamental and well-established public ‘policy

-‘policy against teachers recommending weight-
+against teachers recommending weight-gaining

-gaining substances to students
+substances to students

-’; consequently, the
+; consequently, the statute cannot

 The court also rejected Carter’s implicit argument that the judgment